 14. Open House

-Host an event at your showroom.
+Hosting an event at your showroom can be the best of all marketing ideas when done right.
 Market it as a special event.
 Add value with seminars or demonstrations.
 Remember, the leads you generate with your open house will likely be yours alone.
 Treat your potential and past clients to a meal and make it worth their time for visiting your home base.

 Become a real part of the fabric of your community.
 Involve your entire staff and make volunteering part of your mission.
 Make annual traditions or events out your volunteering efforts.
 Some of my favorite office volunteering opportunities include: Adopt-a-highway, Habitat for Humanity, RAMP No Limits, Red Cross blood drives, and holiday giving/meal service.
 Embrace your community and in return, you’ll receive so much more than you give.